Mazda CX-30: Euro NCAP

 Euro NCAP test results for a LHD, 5-door hatchback variant on a 2019 registration:

 ANCAP

-ANCAP test results on a RHD, 5-door small SUV variant on a 2020 registration:
+ANCAP test results on an Australasian market RHD, 5-door small SUV variant on a 2020 registration (aligned with Euro NCAP):

 IIHS

 2021

 The 2021 CX-30 was awarded the "Top Safety Pick +" by the Insurance Institute for Highway Safety.
 It received overall Good and Superior ratings on all categories except the Premium trim built before October 2020, as it received a Poor rating on headlights due to the LED projector low beams creating excessive glare.

-2022
+2022 to 2024

-The 2022 CX-30 was awarded the "Top Safety Pick +" by the Insurance Institute for Highway Safety.
+From 2022 to 2024, the CX-30 was awarded the "Top Safety Pick +" by the IIHS.

 Reception

 The CX-30 received positive reviews upon its release.
 Top Gear gave it a score of 7 out of 10, with the verdict being: "Good car, the Mazda CX-30.
 Handles well, looks smart and has a lovely interior."
 Car and Driver rated it 9.5 out of 10, commenting that "If you're shopping small SUVs, the Mazda CX-30 should be at the top of your consideration list."
 Edmunds.com gave it a score of 7.9 out of 10, commenting that "Admittedly, it's a niche vehicle, but it has the potential to be a 'just-right' fit for car shoppers who want a slightly roomier and nicer vehicle than an subcompact crossover SUV but don't like the greater cost of bigger models such as the CX-5 or CR-V." Alan Taylor-Jones of Autocar gave the CX-30 four out of five stars, saying: "Satisfyingly agile and blessed with a truly high quality interior, the CX-30 is a tempting choice if you don’t need vast amounts of space inside."

 On the other hand, Christian Seabaugh of Motor Trend was not impressed with the CX-30, saying that "The end result is that it feels neither sporty nor luxurious.
 Like the brand itself, the CX-30 (alongside the more successful CX-5) finds itself stuck in the middle.
 Worse still, it's a disappointing effort in a competitive class."
 What Car? rated the CX-30 three out of five stars, commenting that "Its real strength lies in its ability to feel as luxurious as premium brands in this class at a much cheaper price.
 Just remember that rear space is tight and the boot isn’t anything to write home about, either."